 Examples of market reaction to interest rate changes

-Usually, the price of the related currency goes in the same direction as the interest rate decision, meaning that when the rates are cut the currency depreciates and when the rates are hiked that currency appreciates.
-But there are times when the price and the rate decision move in the opposite way, so let’s take a look at both scenarios with two recent examples.
+Usually, the price of the related currency goes in the same direction as the interest rate decision, meaning that when the rates are cut the currency depreciates, and when the rates are hiked that currency appreciates.
+But there are times when the price and the rate decision move in opposite directions, so let’s take a look at both scenarios using two recent examples.

 EUR/USD moved 200 pips lower when the FED hiked the rates but shot up 300 pips higher when the ECB cut them

-This, in fact, turned out to be mainly negative for the USD because what started as a strengthening EUR/USD turned into a broad USD selling because the USD lost several hundred pips against all the pairs that day.
+This, in fact, turned out to be mainly negative for the USD because what started as strengthening EUR/USD turned into broad USD selling because the USD lost several hundred pips against all other pairs that day.
 So, if you see an interest rate decision on the calendar and want to trade it, evaluate all the factors.
-Is it priced in, is it a surprise, how big the cut/hike will be?
+Is it priced in, is it a surprise, how big will the cut/hike be?

 As you can see, the interest rates really affect the forex market.
-Sometimes the effect is smaller because the market expects the hike or cut in the rates, and sometimes the move from a central bank comes as a surprise which has a bigger impact.
-Often the price of the related currency goes in the same direction with the interest rates but not always, so you must be careful to read the price action and analyze many other factors.
+Sometimes the effect is smaller because the market expects the hike or cut in the rates, and sometimes the move from a central bank comes as a surprise, which will have a bigger impact.
+Often, the price of the related currency goes in the same direction with the interest rates but not always, so you must be careful to read the price action and analyze many other factors.